Judy Phillips - The Oxford Eagle

 Her family shared precious memories that included Judy teaching her niece and nephew to drive in Odd Fellows Cemetery in Greeenwood, MS, and never missing going to St. Peter’s Pumpkin Patch with her grandson, John Robert, every year.
 She will be dearly missed by her family and friends.

 Judy is survived by her son, Chris (Rachel) Phillips, of Oxford; her grandson, John Robert Phillips, of Oxford; her sister, Rosa Lee (Bill) Morton, of Oxford; her niece, Courtney M. Hall, of Oxford; her nephew, Dr. William (Tami) Morton, of Murfreesboro, TN; four great-nephews, Mack Hall and Jacob Hall, both of Oxford, Nicholas Morton, of Murfreesboro, and Bennett Morton, of Chattanooga, TN; two sister-in-laws, Patricia Phillips Wren and Carolyn (George) Conklin, both of Bartlett, TN; a special friend, Susan Dempsey; and special caregivers, Nicole Wilson, Dorothy Phillips, April Buford, and Janice Davis.
-The family would also like to thank Linda K. Fahey, of Oxford, for all her care and support.
+The family would also like to thank Linda K. Fahey, of Oxford, and the Encompass Hospice group for all their care and support.

 Judy was preceded in death by her husband, Robert T. Phillips; her parents, Johnnie and Zenia Correro; and her sister, Elizabeth Ann Correro.